Business Analytics: what they are and how they help a business

 3) Predictive Analytics

-Predictive Analytics is used to predict future trends and events and answers the question: "What will happen in the future?"
+Predictive Analytics are used to predict future trends and events and answers the question: "What will happen in the future?"

 By combining analysis of historical data and market trends, businesses make predictions and make decisions based on them.